Mauve-A-Lous Duster Cardigan

-This long oversized crochet cardigan feels like a warm hug on a chilly day!
-Our easy Mauve-A-Lous Duster Cardigan crochet pattern is written in standard American terms.
-The Crochet Pattern includes size S – 5X.
-The schematic is included with measuring instructions for sleeve length allowing you to customize this crochet sweater.
-The duster cardigan is 36-38″ long with instructions on how to customize the length.
+This long, oversized crochet cardigan feels like a warm hug on a chilly day!
+The Mauve-A-Lous Duster Cardigan pattern is written in standard American terms and includes sizes S–5X.
+A detailed schematic is provided, along with measuring instructions for sleeve length, allowing you to customize your cardigan to fit just right.
+The duster length is approximately 36–38″, with guidance on how to adjust the length to your preference.

 The Mauve-A-Lous Duster cardigan crochet sweater pattern calls for a US G/6 (4mm) and US 7 (4.5mm) or size needed to obtain gauge.